310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 We’ll need to make a pamphlet for the Feature Live?

-Don’t worry, I heard about that too.
+Don’t worry, I’ve heard about that too.
 If I recall correctly, the pamphlet will have a candid shot of the idol, right?

 …I see.
 So the photo’s purpose is to show a charm that fans haven’t seen before from their favorite idol?
 {% endbubble %}